QuentinRa/blog.quentinra.dev/games/_knowledge/game-design/index.md

   * are the mobs/monsters respawning?
   * you can prevent the user from accessing some quests/areas

 In most games, we are not teaching everything at once.
-We slowly add tutorial as the users get by with the game.
+We slowly add tutorials as the users get by with the game.
 </div><div>

 #### Development Tools

 * Will you use a game engine?
 Which one?
-* Will you use a game templates?
+* Will you use a game template?
 Which ones?
 * Which coding editors will you use?
 </div></div>